kusumotolab/APIMiner/README.md

-# APIDiff
+# APIMiner

+APIMiner is a fork for [APIDiff](https://github.com/aserg-ufmg/apidiff).
 A tool to identify API breaking and non-breaking changes between two versions of a Java library.
-APIDiff analyses libraries hosted on the distributed version control system _git_.
+APIMiner analyses libraries hosted on the distributed version control system _git_.
+While APIDiff uses RefDiff to detect refactorings between two versions of a Java library,  APIMiner uses [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner).

 ## Catalog